hakanonal/minibar/README.md

     - I have deleted the (test.py) and created (evaluation.ipynb) to discover the evalutaion more flexiably.
     - I have used [this](https://www.geeksforgeeks.org/matplotlib-axes-axes-bar-in-python/) article to plt bar chart on multiple dimensions on same plot.
     - I have used [this](https://www.kaggle.com/jprakashds/confusion-matrix-in-python-binary-class) article to plot confusion matrix
     - So to sum it up we do not have problem of classes that has been messed up.
-As long as we read classes via ImageDataGenerator the classes are going to be ordered alpabeticlly and we will be evalitate the model with different test dataset which has noot been seen by the model before for training.
+As long as we read classes via ImageDataGenerator the classes are going to be ordered alpabeticlly and we will be evalitate the model with different test dataset which has not been seen by the model before for training.
     - There is no need to fix the clases right now.

 - Well I have managed to evaluate a sample for the model via (evaluation.ipynb), however I would like to add a confusion matrix that the total number of correct and wrong prediction for each product.
 So that we can see if there is a fine tune in terms of product.
 How can I do that?